AlekSmola/USB-A-and-USB-C-cable-tester/README.md

 ## Parts
 - 26x Any colour 0805 SMD LEDs, like these: [I bought orange](https://a.aliexpress.com/_EzzCGlx)

-- 26x Desired 0805 SMD resistors, like these: [remember that it is pack od 20pcs so buy two such packs!](https://a.aliexpress.com/_EQssAUh)
+- 26x Desired 0805 SMD resistors.
+I picked 2.2k Ohms.
+Most of the available solutions has these LEDs set up really bright, which make looking at board unpleasant.
+You may go with even higher value resistors.
+Like these: [remember that it is pack od 20pcs so buy two such packs!](https://a.aliexpress.com/_EQssAUh)

-- 2x Resistors 0805 5k1 Ohms for USB-C power connector, like these above [OPTIONAL if you don't USB-C for power]
+- 2x Resistors 0805 5.1k Ohms for USB-C power connector, like these above [OPTIONAL if you don't USB-C for power]

 - 3x USB-C connectors which can be soldered by hand with soldering iron (half pins are through-hole, other half requires removal of back cover of a connector or a use of soldering paste), like these: [R 24pin](https://www.aliexpress.com/item/1005007419369264.htm    ) (can be bought from more reputable sources like Mauser but then they cost more than the entire board assembled)[].
 One connector is OPTIONAL if you power the board by soldering leads (from battery or whatnot)